Creating and Running a Nuxt.js Project with ServBay

 Static

-. - Website Root: Enter the path to your Nuxt.js static files, which should be
+. - Website Root Directory: Enter the path to the Nuxt.js static files:

 /Applications/ServBay/www/servbay-nuxt-app/dist

-Click “Add” or “Save” to apply.
-ServBay will automatically update and activate the configuration.
+Click "Add" or "Save."
+ServBay will update and apply the new settings.

 https://nuxt-prod.servbay.demo

-.ServBay’s high-performance web server (Caddy or Nginx, depending on your setup) will directly serve the files from your
+.ServBay’s high-performance web server (Caddy or Nginx, depending on your configuration) will serve static files directly from the

 dist

-directory.
-This is the optimal way to host static content, providing blazing-fast performance.
-You’ll also get free SSL certificates and custom domain support via ServBay.
+directory—this is the optimal way to deliver static content and ensures extremely fast access.
+You also receive managed SSL certificates and custom domain support via ServBay.

 Summary

-With ServBay, managing the local development and preview environment for your Nuxt.js projects is straightforward.
-You can leverage ServBay’s Node.js package to run your development server, and use its Website features to configure a reverse proxy for seamless development and debugging with custom domains and HTTPS.
-When you’re ready, build your project, generate static files, and use ServBay’s Static Website type for high-performance local previews.
-This workflow maximizes convenience and power, streamlining the local development and testing process for frontend projects.
-We hope this guide helps you make the most of ServBay for Nuxt.js development!
+ServBay makes it easy to manage the local development and preview environments for Nuxt.js projects.
+Use ServBay’s Node.js package to run dev servers, and set up reverse proxy sites to develop and debug under custom domains and HTTPS.
+Once development is complete, build and export static files, then preview them locally using ServBay's static site type for high-speed delivery.
+This workflow leverages ServBay’s convenience and capabilities, simplifying local development and testing for frontend projects.
+We hope this guide helps you get the most from ServBay for your Nuxt.js development!